cardano-foundation/cardano-academy/glossary.md

 - security: the ability of a blockchain to operate as expected, and defend itself from attacks, bugs, and other unforeseen issues.

 The **(TVL) Total Value Locked** into a smart contract or set of smart contracts that may be deployed or stored at one or more exchanges or markets.
 This is used as a measurement of investor deposits.
 It is the dollar value of all the coins or tokens locked into a platform, protocol, lending program, yield farming program, or insurance liquidity pool.

+#### type system
+A type system is a logical framework made up of a set of rules that give each term—a word, phrase, or other group of symbols—an attribute termed a type (for instance, integer, floating point, or string).

+#### Type theory
+is the academic study of type systems, and a type theory is the formal presentation of a particular type system.
+One influential type theory is Alonzo Church's typed λ-calculus.

 ## U